joshwadd/Vehicle_detection/README.md

 ## Sliding Window Search Image

-The pipeline described so far is capable
+The pipeline described so far is capable of extracting features